Everybody wants to rank high in Google because ranking high leads to more organic traffic.

 Why can’t you just check rankings yourself?

 Rank trackers save time by automating the rank tracking process.
-See the article : 13 Free Ways to Promote Your Business.
+On the same subject : Page Speed Is Now More Important for SEO.
 But if you only have a few keywords to track, you might be wondering why not just type them into Google and check ranking positions manually?

 The answer is that manual rank checking rarely gives an accurate view of reality because Google’s search results are heavily personalized based on things like your: